project-akri/akri-docs/proposals/credentials-passing.md

 ### How Secrets are used in OPC UA

 For OPC UA, a client maintains a certificate store at a certain path.
 So the Kubernetes Secrets only need to be passed in at the path expected by the OPC UA Client (Akri Broker).
-In this case, as shown in the abreviated broker PodSpec below, that path is /etc/opcua-cert/client-pki.
+In this case, as shown in the abbreviated broker PodSpec below, that path is /etc/opcua-cert/client-pki.
 Specifically, the client certificate can be found at /etc/opcua-cert/client-pki/own/certs/AkriClient.der.

 ```
 brokerPodSpec: